 Writing and formatting HR policies

-All policies should be written in plain English and avoid jargon so that they’re user-friendly and easily understood by all employees.
+All policies should be written in plain language and avoid jargon so that they’re user-friendly and easily understood by all employees.
 When technical terms are unavoidable, it’s useful include a short glossary.
 It’s also helpful to include the date of publication and/or most recent review.

 Policies should also indicate who to approach with queries about the content and who is responsible for updating and reviewing them.
 It’s important not to assume that the policies in place are always the right ones.
 Some policies are reviewed at regular intervals, for example, mileage allowances might be revised annually to take account of movements in inflation or the taxation regime.
 Others might be reviewed in the event of legislative developments or simply on an ad hoc basis.
+Consider, for example, how adjusting working practices during the COVID-19 pandemic meant creating new policies for many organisations.

 Communicating HR policies